bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 8-3.</b> A clipped filter region</i></small></small></p>

-In generative art, we'll sometimes stray outside the range of values a filter effect parameter might anticipate, so it's important to know about this region if your filter effects are unexpectedly clipped.
+<p>In generative art, we'll sometimes stray outside the range of values a
+filter effect parameter might anticipate, so it's important to know about this region if your filter effects are unexpectedly clipped.
 A filter region is defined just as a rect element is: by x, y, width, and height attributes.
-By default, these values are as follows:
+By default, these values are as follows:</p>

 <pre>
 &lt;filter x="-10%" y="-10%" width="120%" height="120%"&gt;
 </pre>

-The percentage values are relative to the shape to which the filter is applied, so in the aforementioned, this translates to a 10% padding surrounding the filtered element.
+<p>The percentage values are relative to the shape to which the filter is
+applied, so in the aforementioned, this translates to a 10% padding surrounding the filtered element.
 SvJs enlarges this filter region to 25%, allowing some more room to experiment.
-If you need to adjust it further, you can easily do so with the set() method:
+If you need to adjust it further, you can easily do so with the set() method:</p>

 <pre>
 filter.set({